chen7545/pscfpp/README.md

      stands for "periodic CPU".

    - **pscf_pg** : The pscf_pg program is a GPU-accelerated version
-     of pscf_pc that can also perform SCFT and PS-FTS calculations for periodic systems.
-It is based on algorithms analogous to those used in pscf_pc and provides almost identical features, but provides higher performance for large systems.
+     of pscf_rpc that can also perform SCFT and PS-FTS calculations for periodic systems.
+It is based on algorithms analogous to those used in pscf_rpc and provides almost identical features, but provides higher performance for large systems.
 The suffix "pg" stands for "periodic GPU".